 Causes of Varicose Veins After Childbirth

 Following are the causes of varicose veins in women post-pregnancy:

 It is observed that the chances of developing varicose veins increase with the number of pregnancies.
 This means if you suffered from this condition in your first pregnancy, then the chances are that you may suffer from it in your subsequent pregnancies, too.

 If you have a family history of varicose veins then you may suffer from it, too.

 3. Extra Damage to the Veins

-If the veins are damaged too much during pregnancy, then this damage may not be fixable.
-And you might suffer from this condition post pregnancy too.
+If the veins are damaged too much during pregnancy, then this damage may not be fixable, and you might suffer from this condition post pregnancy.

 What Are the Signs and Symptoms of Postnatal Varicose Veins?